-Below are two stories that, because of forced arbitration, we almost never heard.
-Cases like these represent the situation millions of employees face every day in America.
-They describe workplaces where sexual harassment had run rampant for years, where employers swept repeated instances of sexual harassment from known offenders under the rug, and where workers who had the courage to speak up were fired and, if they sued, were ushered out of public view and forced into secret private arbitration.
+The stories told here represent the situation millions of employees face every day in America.
+They describe workplaces where sexual harassment had run rampant for years, where employers swept repeated instances of sexual harassment from known offenders under the rug, and where workers who had the courage to speak up were fired and, if they sued, were forced into secret arbitration proceedings.

 Has an employer ever forced you into arbitration, or fired you because you refused to waive your right to go to court?
 If an employer has ever required you to sign an arbitration clause as a condition of employment, we want to hear from you.
 Tell us your story!

 Have you experienced sexual harassment, wage theft, or other employer abuses, and need legal advice?
 The National Employment Lawyers Association (NELA), an organization of over 4,000 employee-side attorneys, may be able to help you find a lawyer.